Information you need to know

 Population: 268 000 people live on these islands according to data collected in 2011.
 Half of the population lives in the capital.
 Population density is very high, reaching 334 inhabitants/sq km in Madeira and 130 per sq km in Porto Santo.

 Time: Madeira follows Portuguese time with Summer time.
 Clocks advance one hour in the last Sunday of March and go back one hour in the last Sunday of October, according to the regulations of the European Union.

 Electricity: The electric current is 220 volts.

 Water: There is plenty of water of an excellent drinking standard.
-Porto Santo uses treated seawater, but all of it can be consumed.
+The tap water in Madeira conforms with all EU regulations and it is safe to drink.